alpdenizb/howimetyourdatasite/README.md

 ## Research Questions
 Our project investigates three primary research questions:

-1. **RQ1 - The "Snowball Effect":** We examine how minor disruptions early in a flight's daily rotation compound and escalate into significant delays by the end of the day.
+**RQ1 - The "Snowball Effect":** We examine how minor disruptions early in a flight's daily rotation compound and escalate into significant delays by the end of the day.
-2. 2. **RQ2 - Temporal Bottlenecks and Monthly Congestion:** This analysis identifies critical operational bottlenecks through a dual-visualization strategy.
-A **static jointplot** utilizes hexagonal binning to map flight density across days and hours, pinpointing specific "rush hour" windows.
-This is further enriched by an **interactive bin plot** (dashboard) that monitors monthly congestion patterns across 10 major airline hubs, signaling when flight volumes surpass safety thresholds.
-By combining high-resolution daily mapping with broad monthly trends, this approach enables more flexible scheduling and data-driven resource allocation.
+2. **RQ2 - Temporal Bottlenecks and Monthly Congestion:** This analysis identifies operational bottlenecks through a dual-visualization approach, integrating a static jointplot for daily rush-hour mapping with an interactive bin plot for monthly hub monitoring.
+While the jointplot utilizes hexagonal binning to pinpoint high-density traffic windows, the interactive dashboard tracks when flight volumes surpass safety thresholds across 10 major airports.
+Together, these tools provide a comprehensive temporal framework to optimize scheduling and mitigate systemic congestion.
-3. **RQ3 - Arrival Delay Prediction:** We analyze the impact of departure delays, taxi-out times, and flight distances on final arrival punctuality to quantify how delays at the gate translate to the final arrival time.
+**RQ3 - Arrival Delay Prediction:** We analyze the impact of departure delays, taxi-out times, and flight distances on final arrival punctuality to quantify how delays at the gate translate to the final arrival time.

 ## Our Models
 We utilized both descriptive and predictive modeling techniques to extract insights: